isemona/lottery-app/README.md

+#Lottery App

-Example application for Continuous Integration using CircleCI
+##Example application for Continuous Integration using CircleCI

 This sample app contains a test to check that a new text is displayed when a button is clicked.